REGISTRATION FOR 2017 SPRING AND SUMMER PROGRAMS OPENS FEBRUARY 1ST

 Children's Garden (Ages 4 to 10): The Children’s Garden sponsored by HSBC offers a fun and exciting experience where kids spend time planting, playing, observing and learning in a nurturing environment.
 From seed to table, our young gardeners have the opportunity to grow, harvest, and cook vegetables as well as explore the environments around them.

 Children’s Garden enjoys lead support from HSBC.

-Junior Naturalists: Ages 11-14: Join us for this new and exciting summer opportunity specifically designed for those who want to take a deeper look into natural workings of the Garden.
+Junior Naturalists (Ages 11 to 14): Join us for this new and exciting summer opportunity specifically designed for those who want to take a deeper look into natural workings of the Garden.
 Participants will tend to their own garden plots, complete scientific experiments and investigations, and take a more in-depth look at the surrounding ecosystems.
-For Junior Naturalists FAQ, please click here.
 Summer program only.
-Member discounts apply to Family member levels or above.

 Additional support has been provided by the New York City Department of Cultural Affairs; the Zoos, Botanical Gardens, and Aquariums Grant Program of the New York State Office of Parks, Recreation, and Historic Preservation.